Instructional Coaches help teachers build their capacities and facilitate data-driven professional development that maximizes student potential.

 12. How Have You Developed Productive Coach/Teacher Relationships In The Past?

-Simple answer: Regular check-ins that focus on their needs first ensures that they are secure in goal-setting.
+Example Answer: Regular check-ins that focus on their needs first ensures that they are secure in goal-setting.
 By encouraging, requesting permission to make suggestions following established trust.

 Consistently following up with no judgement with only resourcefulness and patience.
 Recognizing their commitment while accelerating the process of growing toward independence.